jaroslavdusek1/anonymous-tor-browser/README.md

 # Anonymous TOR Browser

 The Anonymous TOR Browser is a privacy-focused web browser designed to route all internet traffic through the TOR network, ensuring enhanced anonymity and security.
-TOR circuits is changed each 10 second in order to ensure maximal privacy.
+TOR circuits change every 10 seconds to maximize privacy.

 ## Key Features